Olimp case: First instance

-In the court hearing, tax inspector Nurlan Kozhageldiyev also confirmed that he had in his office the primary accounting documentation of Olimp on the winnings paid in cash and made at the cash desks in the regions.
-But this documentation was not examined by him, and those primary accounting documents seized during the search in the Olimp's office, in the seizure of which tax inspector Nurlan Kozhageldiyev personally participated.
+During the court hearing, tax inspector Nurlan Kozhageldiyev also confirmed that he had the primary accounting documentation for Olimp in his office regarding winnings paid in cash at cash desks in the regions.
+But he did not examine this documentation, and those primary accounting documents seized during the search in Olimp's office, in the seizure of which tax inspector Nurlan Kozhageldiyev personally participated.

-During the trial the fact of forgery of opinion on absence of Olimp's server in Kazakhstan was also revealed - two versions of opinion with different content were found.
+During the trial, the forgery of an opinion regarding the absence of Olimp's server in Kazakhstan was also revealed - two versions of the opinion with different content were found.
 The court ignored this fact.

 During the trial, many different witnesses – Olimp's employees, including cashiers from the regional cash offices - gave identical testimony.
 All of these witnesses testified that the regional cash offices regularly paid cash to Olimp's clients as betting winnings.
 And the cash for payments to clients was delivered to the cash offices from Olimp's head office in Almaty.

 On June 28, 2021, the Almaly District Court of Almaty sentenced the defendants to various prison terms ranging from 5.5 to 8.5 years with confiscation of property.
 The prison sentences were imposed on women who had minor children, including infants.

-The court found all defendants guilty of taking cash out of Kazakhstan, finding them guilty of "taking" cash on hand "from Almaty to Nur-Sultan," although these actions were not illegal.
+The court found all defendants guilty of taking cash out of Kazakhstan, holding them liable for "taking" cash on hand "from Almaty to Nur-Sultan", even though these actions were not illegal.

 The court also found all defendants to have been members of the criminal group since January 2014, although many defendants began their employment with Olimp after 2016.

-In addition, under the civil lawsuit, each of the convicted persons jointly and severally recovered additional taxes of more than 90 billion tenge from Olimp.
+In addition, under the civil lawsuit, each of the convicted persons recovered, jointly and severally, additional taxes of more than 90 billion tenge from Olimp.